 Women's Concepts Logo

-How satisfying to write about two of my absolute favorite skincare actives in one post, aka resveratrol vs. retinol.
-If you’re like me, you can never have enough of either of these powerhouses, whether it’s sipping a glass of resveratrol-rich red wine or slathering on a retinol serum.
-These two ingredients have been a staple in my beauty routine for as long as I can remember, and I’m so thrilled to share my knowledge with you all.
-And if you’re wondering if you can use retinol and resveratrol together let me tell you by now that you can definitely do so and your skin will love you for that.
-Buckle up because you’re about to find out all the dos and don’ts of mixing retinol with resveratrol.
+How satisfying to write about two of my all-time favorite skincare actives: resveratrol and retinol.
+These two ingredients have been cornerstones of my routine for as long as I can remember, and I’m so thrilled to share my knowledge with you all.
+And if you’re wondering whether you can use retinol and resveratrol together, let me tell you now that you can, and your skin will love you for it.
+Read on because you’re about to find out all the dos and don’ts of mixing retinol with resveratrol.

 Resveratrol vs. retinol